Travis d'Arnaud Preview, Player Props: Braves vs. Giants

 Giants Pitching Rankings

-- The Giants have a 3.97 team ERA that ranks ninth among all MLB pitching staffs.
+- The Giants have a 4.00 team ERA that ranks ninth across all league pitching staffs.

-- The Giants give up the fourth-fewest home runs in baseball (128 total, one per game).
+- Giants pitchers combine to allow 137 home runs (1.1 per game), the sixth-fewest in the league.

-- The Giants are sending Junis (3-3) to make his third start of the season.
+- Webb (9-9) is aiming for his 10th victory when he takes the mound for the Giants in his 27th start of the season.
+He has a 3.51 ERA in 169 2/3 innings pitched, with 162 strikeouts.

-- In his most recent time out on Wednesday, the right-hander tossed four scoreless innings against the Tampa Bay Rays while surrendering two hits.
+- In his last time out on Saturday against the Atlanta Braves, the right-hander threw six innings, allowing four earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.